ktoso/rx-wiki/Backpressure.md

 Let’s take a closer look at the problem of the uneven `zip`.

-You have two Observables, _A_ and _B_, where _B_ is inclined to emit items more frequently as _A_.
+You have two Observables, _A_ and _B_, where _B_ is inclined to emit items more frequently than _A_.
 When you try to `zip` these two Observables together, the `zip` operator combines item _n_ from _A_ and item _n_ from _B_, but meanwhile _B_ has also emitted items _n_+1 to _n_+_m_.
 The `zip` operator has to hold on to these items so it can combine them with items _n_+1 to _n_+_m_ from _A_ as they are emitted, but meanwhile _m_ keeps growing and so the size of the buffer needed to hold on to these items keeps increasing.

 You could attach a throttling operator to _B_, but this would mean ignoring some of the items _B_ emits, which might not be appropriate.
 What you’d really like to do is to signal to _B_ that it needs to slow down and then let _B_ decide how to do this in a way that maintains the integrity of its emissions.

 The reactive pull backpressure model lets you do this.
-The `Subscriber` interface has a method called `request()` that lets it ask for a specified number of items from the Observable the Subscriber is subscribed to.
-A `Subscriber` can call this method inside its `onStart()` handler to initiate the emission of items, and in its `onNext()` handler to keep the flow of emissions coming.
+The `Subscriber` interface has a method called `request()` that lets it ask for a specified number of items from the `Observable` that the `Subscriber` is subscribed to.
+A `Subscriber` can call this method inside its `onStart()` handler to initiate the emission of items, and then in its `onNext()` handler to keep the flow of emissions coming.
 This creates a sort of active pull from the Subscriber in contrast to the normal passive push Observable behavior.

 The `zip` operator in RxJava uses this technique.
 It maintains a small buffer of items for each source Observable, and requests no more items from each source Observable than would fill its buffer.
 Each time `zip` emits an item, it removes the corresponding items from its buffers and requests exactly one more item from each of its source Observables.

 (Many RxJava operators exercise this variety of backpressure.
 Some operators do not need to use this variety of backpressure, as they operate in the same thread as the Observable they operate on, and so they exert a form of blocking backpressure simply by not giving the Observable the opportunity to emit another item until they have finished processing the previous one.
 For other operators, backpressure is inappropriate as they have been explicitly designed to deal with flow control in other ways.
 The RxJava javadocs for those operators that are methods of the Observable class indicate which ones do not use standard backpressure and why.)

-For this to work, though, _A_ and _B_ (or the Observables that result from operators applied to them) must respond correctly to the `request()`.
+For this to work, though, _A_ and _B_ must respond correctly to the `request()`.
 If an Observable has not been written to support backpressure (such support is not a requirement for Observables), you can apply one of the following operators to it, each of which forces a simple form of backpressure behavior:

 <dl>
  <dt><tt>onBackpressureBuffer</tt></dt>